RealistAI/bq_migration_automation_tool/README.md

 for the transpilation of the Teradata SQL. <br><br>

 ## Setup
-the service consists of 4 portions as indicated by the Makefile.
+the service consists of 4 parts as indicated by the Makefile.
 The first part of the Makefile `make install`, will install all the required dependencies for the BigQuery Migration service.

-setup.py is run in each separate make command. the setup.py script will clone the required repos into the local file system.
+the `setup()` is run in two parts of the makefile. the `setup()` script will clone the required repos into the local file system.
 If the given Github repo exists already in our local file system, we will do a git pull instead. <br><br>